May 10, 2018: MUCHE has released its analysis of the 2018-19 Federal Budget, "The MUCHE Health Report 2018". The report has been referenced in media.

 April 25, 2015: The case for competition in Australian health.
 Tax reform is the talk of the town, but when it comes to funding our healthcare system, Health Minister Sussan Ley assures us there will be no additional taxes.
 Ley says it is a matter of spending our healthcare dollars more efficiently.
 And no wonder.
 Expenditure on health care continues to grow and will be over $150 billion this year.
 Governments will provide around $100bn.

 Jan 12, 2015: Inaugural Centre Director appointed.
 Professor Mark Gabbott, Executive Dean of the Faculty of Business and Economics (FBE), has announced the appointment of Dr Henry Cutler as Director of the Macquarie University Centre for the Health Economy (MUCHE).
 "I'm delighted to welcome Dr Cutler to the campus.
-Since establishing the Centre last year, we have worked with academics across the Faculty of Human Sciences and FBE to develop and refine its key focus areas and to maximise the opportunity both internally and externally.
+Since establishing the Centre last year, we have worked with academics across the Campus to develop and refine its key focus areas and to maximise the opportunity both internally and externally.